Thai police investigating death of foreign woman in Phuket

 Thai police investigating death of foreign woman in PhuketNew

-BANGKOK (AP) — Police in Thailand are investigating after the body of a foreign woman was found at a secluded spot on the southern island of Phuket.
-Thai media quoted police as saying the dead woman was a 57- year-old Swiss national.
-The reports said the woman’s partially clothed body was lying face down in a rock crevice near a waterfall and appeared to have been concealed by a sheet.
-Video shot at the scene showed investigators inspecting clothing and personal documents.
-The dead woman’s name has not yet been officially released.
-Thai police declined to comment.
+BANGKOK (AP) — An investigation is underway in Thailand after the body of a Swiss woman was found at a secluded spot on the southern island of Phuket.
+Thai media reported that the woman’s partially clothed body was lying face down in a rock crevice near a waterfall and appeared to have been concealed by a sheet.
+Personal documents nearby showed she was 57 years old.
+The circumstances of the death weren’t immediately clear, but a Thai Foreign Ministry spokesperson said in a message that the foreign minister has contacted the Swiss ambassador to express his condolences “on the murder of a Swiss woman in Phuket.”
+He said the Phuket governor has promised an immediate investigation and autopsy.